 The stadium was a typical baseball stadium and compared to more traditional stadiums, I didn't like it that much.
 However, the fountains behind center field were quite impressive.

-If you are coming to Edison field for an Angel game or another event, park outside of the stadium lots, in areas across State College Blvd.
+If you are coming to Angels Stadium for a game or another event, park outside of the stadium lots, in areas across State College Blvd.
 Outside lots are always cheaper, about $5 less or so.
-If you want to arrive to the stadium for even less, come by bus (OCTA bus 50) or by (Amtrak) train which is just steps away from the stadium.
+If you want to arrive to the stadium and have no stress in parking your automobile, come by bus (OCTA bus 50) or by (Amtrak) train which is just steps away from the stadium.

 Equipment: Bring a hat or buy a bright red one just before the game starts.
 Also, sunshades and sunblock becuase the sun can be strong during the summer baseball season

 As previously mentioned, my goal in life is to visit all the Major League baseball stadiums.
 Here is my review of Edison Field.